ta0kira/zeolite/README.md

   sed 1d trace-log.csv | cut -d, -f3,4 | grep -v 0rt | sort -u
   ```

-During module compilation, `zeolite` will output a file
+As of compiler version `0.20.0.0`, `zeolite -r` will cache information about the
-`.zeolite-cache/traced-lines` within the module's path.
-This file will contain
+possible `.0rx` lines that can show up in `--log-traces` mode.
+You can access
-one line per possible `context` in the `.csv`.
-The two can be compared to
+this information using `zeolite --show-traces `*`[module path]`*.
+This can then
-determine if any lines in the module's `.0rx` files have are not covered by the
+be compared to the `"context"` field in the output `.csv` to determine if any
-executed tests.
-Noe that `traced-lines` *does not* contain `.0rt` contexts.
+code was missed by the executed tests.

 ## Compiler Pragmas and Macros